 According to the Chinese folklore, there are sixty Tai Suis, each named after a historical honorable general.
 Each Tai Sui governs the world of mortals annually in the 60-year sexagenary cycle.
 A Tai Sui general being selected as the lead of that particular year because his value and his life lesson being most applicable to the mundane world of that year.
 For example, in the year of 2023, Tai Sui is General Pi Shi, who was a general in Wei Dynasty (386－535).
 General Pi Shi was well-known for both his heroic military action and fair management of his territory.
 However, he was also birched after occasions of binge drinking when he was old.

-If you already participated a ritual of Bai Tai Tui, there is the other important Tai Sui praying ritual that you must know, that is Thank/Send Tai Sui.
+If you already participated in a ritual of Bai Tai Tui, there is another important Tai Sui praying ritual that you must know, that is Thank/Send Tai Sui.

 Thank Tai Sui Ritual, though very similar to the Bai Tai Sui, required some individual study regarding its timeline and practice.
 I will delve into details in this article: How to Thank Tai Sui (Send Tai Sui) – A Beginner’s Guide to Tai Sui Praying Ritual (at temple).
 The rest of this article will focus on the timeline and the ritual of Bai Tai Sui.